Indianapolis Colts vs. New York Jets NFL Week 9 Odds, Plays and Insights for November 4, 2021

 Over/under insights

-- Indianapolis' games this season have gone over 46 points five of nine times.
+- Indianapolis and its opponents have gone over the current 45-point total in five of nine games (55.6%) this season.

-- The two teams combine to score 41.3 points per game, 4.7 less than the over/under in this contest.
+- New York has combined with its opponents to score more than 45 points in four of seven games this season.

+- The combined points per game average of the two teams, 41.3, is 3.7 points fewer than Thursday's over/under.

-- This contest's over/under is 6.3 points lower than the 52.3 these two squads combine to give up per game in 2020.
+- This contest's total is 7.3 points lower than the 52.3 these two squads combine to give up per game in 2020.

-- The average total in Colts games this season is 46.4, 0.4 points more than Thursday's over/under of 46.
+- The average total in Colts games this season is 46.4, 1.4 points above Thursday's total of 45.

-- In 2020, games involving the Jets have averaged a total of 43.5 points, 2.5 fewer than this game's set over/under.
+- The 45 total in this game is 1.5 points higher than the 43.5 average total in Jets games this season.

 Colts stats and trends

-- In Indianapolis' eight games this season, it has six wins against the spread.

-- The Colts covered the spread in their only game when favored by 10.5 points or more.
+- This season, the Colts won ATS in their only game as a favorite of 10 points or more.

 - Indianapolis' games this year have hit the over on five of nine set point totals (55.6%).

-- Indianapolis is 3-1 against the spread and 2-1 overall in games when it puts up more than 29.4 points.
+- Indianapolis is 3-1 against the spread and 2-1 overall this season when the team puts up more than 29.4 points.

-- The Colts have turned the ball over 10 times this season, five more turnovers than the Jets have forced (5).
+- This year, the Colts have turned the ball over 10 times, five more than the Jets' takeaways (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Jets.